eduP2P/common/test_suite/README.md

 [visualize_performance_tests.py](visualize_performance_tests.py), these
 performance metrics are extracted from the json files, and graphs are automatically created that plot the independent variable on the X axis against each performance metric on the Y axis.
-Some of these graphs are shown in the [performance test results section](#performance-test-results)
+Furthermore, if `-r` has a value greater than one, another graph is created to show the variance of the measurements across the different repetitions of the test.
+Some of these graphs are shown in the [performance test results section](#performance-test-results).

 ## Integration Tests